QuazChick/bedrock-wiki/docs/meta/style-guide.md

     - MedicalJewel105
     - ChibiMango
     - zheaEvyline
+    - QuazChick
-description: Officially supported Bedrock-Wiki style guide for add-on creation.
+description: Officially supported Bedrock Wiki style guide for add-on creation.
 ---

-This document will present the officially supported Bedrock-Wiki style guide for add-on creation.
+This document will present the officially supported Bedrock Wiki style guide for add-on creation.
 This guide aims to promote best practices while creating add-ons and create a consistent format for everyone to follow.

 :::tip
 The style guide is a living, breathing document, which will evolve as add-on creation evolves.
 Please get in touch if you think something needs to be updated or changed!